A Traveler’s Guide to the Best Places to Visit in Colombia

 Central Colombia and the Mountains

 Medellín is the second-largest city in Colombia.
 This sprawling metropolis is located in the Aburra Valley of the Andes mountains.
-Though the population is only around 2.5 million in the city and 3.5 million including the surrounding Metropolitan area, it appears absolutely massive due to its location in this narrow valley.
+Though the population is only around 2.5 million in the city and 3.5 million in the surrounding Metropolitan area, it appears absolutely massive due to its location in this narrow valley.

 Houses climb up the base of the mountains and are everywhere the eye can see.